CBLUEbenchmark/CBLUE/README.md

 [Download dataset](https://tianchi.aliyun.com/dataset/dataDetail?dataId=95414)

-The whole zip package includes the datasets of  8 biomedical NLU tasks (more detail in the follwing section).
+The whole zip package includes the datasets of  8 biomedical NLU tasks (more detail in the following section).
 Every task includes the following files:

 ```text
 ├── {Task}